fable-compiler/Fable.Lit/docsrc/docs/web-components.md

 ## Styles

 By default, Lit Elements will attach a [Shadow DOM] to the generated HTML Element.
 The main advantage of the Shadow DOM is **style encapsulation**, meaning the infamous CSS conflict's won't happen between your component and the rest of the document.
-On the other hand, this also means global styles won't affect your component, o you cannot use CSS frameworks like Bootstrap or Bulma.
+On the other hand, this also means global styles won't affect your component, or you cannot use CSS frameworks like Bootstrap or Bulma.

 To define styles for your Lit Elements with a shadow DOM, provide them in the init function.